ortiza5/modding-vivaldi/CONTRIBUTING.md

 ### Writing / editing guides

-Fork this repository, create and checkout a new branch.
+Fork this repository, create and checkout a new branch (this is important, since I intend to use squash merges, which would cause your `master` to be different from upstream if you used `master` for pull requests).
 Do the changes you want to do and submit a pull request on GitHub.

 If you explicitly want to discuss something, still have work to be done (but you